MaarBay/calculator-app/README.md

-# Java Script Calculator app
+# Java Script Calculator App

 #### This app is a part of Odin project’s curriculum and servers as an example project for my personal web development portfolio.